hyperledger/identus-cloud-agent/docs/docusaurus/dids/update.md

 any other pending operation that does not link to the latest confirmed operation will be discarded.
 The subsequent updates continuing from that operation will also be discarded.
-However, the PRISM agent has a safeguard in place to prevent this issue by rejecting multiple updates submitted by the same agent while previous updates are still being processed.
+However, the PRISM agent has a safeguard in place to prevent this issue by rejecting multiple updates submitted on the same DID while previous updates are still being processed.

 Please refer to the `SECURE_DEPTH` parameter in [PRISM method - protocol parameters](https://github.com/input-output-hk/prism-did-method-spec/blob/main/w3c-spec/PRISM-method.md#versioning-and-protocol-parameters) for the number of confirmation blocks.
 At the time of writing, this number is 112 blocks.